bcomnes/top-bun/README.md

 ```

 - `md` pages have two types: a `README.md` in a folder, or a loose `whatever-name-you-want.md` file.
-- `README.md` files transform to an `index.html` at the same path, and `whatever-name-you-want.md` loose markdown files transform into `whatever-name-you-want.html` files at the same path in the `dest` dir.
+- `README.md` files transform to an `index.html` at the same path, and `whatever-name-you-want.md` loose markdown files transform into `whatever-name-you-want.html` files at the same path in the `dest` directory.
-- `md` pages can have yaml frontmatter, with variables that are accessible to the page layout and handlebars template blocks when building.
+- `md` pages can have YAML frontmatter, with variables that are accessible to the page layout and handlebars template blocks when building.
 - You can include html in markdown files, so long as you adhere to the allowable markdown syntax around html tags.
 - `md` pages support [handlebars][hb] template placeholders.
 - `md` pages support many [github flavored markdown features](https://github.com/bcomnes/siteup/blob/6481bd01e59e5d8a4bfcb33008f44a1405bf622b/lib/build-pages/page-builders/md/get-md.js#L25-L36).